by Jerry Waxler

 My Coming of Age

 I had a relatively healthy childhood.
 I lived with both my parents and regularly visited both sets of grandparents who lived a half hour from my home.
 Neither of my parents were addicted, or abusive, or suffered from mental illness.
 We weren’t too poor or too rich.
 My studious habits and love of science fit perfectly with my upbringing as a pharmacist’s son.
 By the time I left for college, my self-image had fixated on a specific and well-formed plan.
-I was convinced that it was right and even imperative that I become a doctor.
+I knew i would become a doctor.
 My older brother was already in medical school and I thought all I had to do was follow his lead.
+When my plan fell apart, so did I, sending me on a decade-long journey to find a new plan.

 Describe your own Coming of Age.
 When you reached early adulthood, what messages about yourself had you incorporated into the story of who you were and where you were heading?